-Vaginal epithelial surface appearances in women using vaginal rings for contraception
+Vaginal epithelial surface appearances in women using vaginal rings for contraception (HTML)

 Fraser,Ian S.; Lacarra,Maria; Mishell,Daniel R.,Jr.; Alvarez-Sanchez,Francisco; Brache,Vivian; Lahteenmaki,Pekka; Elomaa,Kaisa; Weisberg,Edith; Nash,Harold A.